rmetzler/articles/package_managers.md

 )
 ```

-Installing the depdencies works like this:
+Installing the dependencies works like this:

 ```
 python setup.py install